PMET-public/module-data-install/README.md

 ### Upload Via UI

-A .zip file can be created with assetts that follow the Data Pack format.
+A .zip file can be created with assets that follow the Data Pack format.
 It is then uploaded via the Commerce UI at *System->Data Transfer->Import Data Pack*

 If you have extracted data and images via the GraphQL queries, those assets can be merged into one Data Pack.
-Or the resulting .zip file from the `imagesExtract` can be loaded separatly.
+Or the resulting .zip file from the `imagesExtract` can be loaded separately.

 Advanced Conditions the same as used by the CLI can be added as needed.
 When uploaded a job is created to import the data pack.
 The `magentoese_datainstall.import` consumer will install the Data Pack in the background.

 Depending on the size of the Data Pack, you will need to make sure your server is configured to allow a larger file upload.
 You can check the server setting by going to *System->Import* in the Commerce admin.
 There will be a message at the top of the page that will read something like - "Make sure your file isn't more than 28M".
-That indicates the maxium size of file that can be uploaded.
+That indicates the maximum size of file that can be uploaded.
 This can be increased by setting two php variables to the appropriate size
 Example :
 `post_max_size = 128M`
 `upload_max_filesize = 128M`